Unboxed-Software/solana-course/content/transfer-fee.md

 We're now going to create a function `createMintWithTransferFee` in a new file `src/create-mint.ts`.

-When creating a mint with a transfer fee, we need to create 3 instructions and then process them in a transaction: `SystemProgram.createAccount`, `createInitializeTransferFeeConfigInstruction`, `createInitializeMintInstruction`.
+When creating a mint with transfer fee, we need three instructions: `SystemProgram.createAccount`, `createInitializeTransferFeeConfigInstruction` and `createInitializeMintInstruction`.

-The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
-This instruction accomplishes three things:
- - Allocates `space`
- - Transfers `lamports` for rent
- - Assigns to it's owning program

-The second instruction `createInitializeTransferFeeConfigInstruction` initializes the transfer fee extension.

-The third instruction `createInitializeMintInstruction` initializes the mint.

-When the transaction is sent, a new mint account is created with the specified transfer fee configuration.

-Create function `createMintWithTransferFee` in `src/create-mint.ts` which should take following arguments:
+Add `createMintWithTransferFee` with following arguments:
  - `cluster` : The cluster to which connection is pointing to
  - `connection` : The connection object
  - `payer` : Payer for the transaction